toto1234567890/HireMe/README.md

   - a "scrapy" part which will scrap different kind of data around the web
   - a "backtesting" part which should be able to make tests with "portfolio rebalancing"

-The common parts are mostly finished, the others have been started...
+The common part is mostly finished, the others have been started...
 The project rely on asyncio, flask, fastAPI, multiprocess, threads, sockets, socket-io, jupyter-lab, TA-lib, websocket, django...
 (I have added the requirements.txt of the python virtual environment)

+<h2>This repo contain only and almost all files of the "common" part </h2>h2>

 Real time Crypto Currency price :